 For millennials and in some industries these are almost seen as standard, welcoming touches.

-The reality of the general onboarding process though is, traditionally, heavily laden down with administration work.
+The reality of the general onboarding process though is, traditionally, heavily laden with administration work and ‘red tape.

-But, in all seriousness, this process can be the difference of a new recruit becoming productive or leaving the business.
+But, in all seriousness, this process can be the difference between a new recruit becoming productive or leaving the business.

-Yes, you can automate onboarding to a huge extent by using Cloud HR systems like (*plug alert!)
-HRLocker.com or even onboard them directly from your recruitment software,
+Yes, you can automate onboarding to a huge extent by using employee onboarding software Cloud HR systems like (*plug alert!)
+HRLocker – or even onboard them directly from your recruitment software,

-But, a simple list with a schedule for on-boarding, that’s owned by the Hiring Manager and the employee can be very effective and a nice personal touch to show that you care and have all the relevant boxes ticked as you help someone into their new role.
+But, a simple list with a schedule for onboarding the employee – that’s owned by the Hiring Manager – can be very effective and a nice personal touch to show that you care and have all the relevant boxes ticked as you help someone into their new role.

-So the next time you see the term “on boarding” you will now know what it means and you can speak in confidence on what it’s about and its importance.
+So the next time you see the term “onboarding” you will now know what it means and you can speak in confidence about what it’s about and its importance.